 What is Japanese Iced Coffee?

+Another innovation of Japanese coffee culture is their approach to iced coffee.
 To put it simply, Japanese iced coffee is a flash chilled iced coffee.
 You brew it almost exactly the same way you would a hot coffee.
 The difference with Japanese iced coffee is that you brew a concentrated coffee directly over ice.
 This produces a clean, aromatic, fresh-tasting cup of coffee.